-I'm a heart surgery survivor, writer, medical mystery extraordinaire, and activist currently living in Los Angeles.
+Bold and not-so-secretly sweet writer, feminist killjoy, and medical mystery extraordinaire currently living in Los Angeles.
 I'm a non-binary queer woman (she/they) who is actively seeking a refund on the bargain-bin body I got from the universe.
 In the absence of that refund, I do my best to survive - just like we all do.
 I have a connective tissue disorder (hi, Ehlers Danlos crew!) and I’m an open heart surgery survivor.
 I live with dysautonomia, MCAS, and Complex Regional Pain Syndrome.
 Probably a whole bunch of other nonsense they haven’t figured out yet, too.

-Storytelling and honesty are how I've chosen to survive and attempt to do some good on this dystopian hellscape of a planet.
+Storytelling and honest, authentic organizing are how I've chosen to survive and attempt to do some good on this dystopian hellscape of a planet.
 Storytelling wields the power to humanize us and to connect with people who otherwise would never listen.
-Honesty is what gives those stories their power, and perhaps more importantly, it builds a sustainable foundation for collaboration based on common understanding, vulnerability, and truth.
+Honesty is what gives those stories their power, and perhaps more importantly, it builds a sustainable foundation for collaboration based on common understanding, vulnerability, and trust.
 When we're honest, we get shit done.